 “The more I was backstage or behind the camera, the more I wanted to be in front of the camera.”

 It’s Bhavna’s resilience and work ethic that’s allowed her to succeed in a notoriously tough industry.
 After her debut stage role, the lead in Rafta Rafta (a comedy about marital difficulties within a close-knit Indian family living in Bolton) at Bolton’s Octagon Theatre in 2010, she didn’t work for a year.
-Bhavna confesses that it was ‘probably the lowest point of my life’.
+Bhavna confesses that it was ‘probably the lowest point of [her] life’.

 Following this, she decided to ‘start right from the bottom again’, taking temp jobs, building up her acting portfolio through student films, and setting up a vintage jewellery business as an outlet for her creativity.
 She says, ‘On my lunch breaks, I would go and get a Greggs pasty and walk around the flea markets and vintage markets collecting vintage jewellery and upcycling it’.
 Just as her business was on the cusp of taking off, she was cast as Alia in Citizen Khan and had to close the business.
 Even whilst starring on prime-time BBC TV, Bhavna still returned to office jobs between filming the series.

 Bhavna’s big break came on Coronation Street in 2016.
 During her lunch break on Citizen Khan, Bhavna auditioned for the soap.
 She says ‘I ran across the bridge, auditioned, and ran back’.
 BBC and ITV bosses were so impressed with her that they struck a deal allowing Bhavna to star in both programmes at the same time.
-Landing the role of Rana, the soap’s first lesbian, Muslim character, led her to working sixteen-hour days, running from the BBC to ITV studios for her hectic filming schedule.
+Landing the role of Rana, the soap’s first lesbian, Muslim character, led her to work sixteen-hour days, running from the BBC to ITV studios for her hectic filming schedule.

 She doesn’t take her Coronation Street role lightly.
 Bhavna describes playing Rana as ‘one of my biggest challenges but also one of my biggest achievements.’
 You only have to look at Bhavna’s social media accounts to see her support of LGBTQ people in the Asian community.
 Bhavna says ‘Having the platform on Coronation Street and having the opportunity with this storyline means so much to me.
 I did a lot of research and put my heart and soul into it’.